dlong42/juniordesignteam9323/README.md

 -Fixed an issue where using Android's back button in our app would cause a crash.

--Fixed a crash that occured when a user tried to sort an Observation Log with only one wildlife.
+-Fixed a crash that occurred when a user tried to sort an Observation Log with only one wildlife.

--Fixed a bug where nicknaming the wildlife did not save between session of gameplay.
+-Fixed a bug where nicknaming the wildlife did not save between sessions of gameplay.

 ### Known Bugs/Issues
 -When reopening the app, photos in the Observation Log do not appear until another wildlife is logged.

+-Admins cannot yet add/remove pins easily.

 ## Install Guide